ashwinn-si/autherizationFrontEnd/README.md

-# Autherization - Front End
+# Office Dashboard Management - Front End

-This is the Front End repository for the **Sum Tracking Website**.
+This is the Front End repository for the *Office Dashboard Management**.
 The platform gives info about Autherization and performs role based Autherization 🚀

 ### [Link to Website](https://autherization-front-end-git-master-ashwin-s-is-projects.vercel.app/)